 He has received more stents, a temporary pacemaker and a balloon that helps his heart fill with blood.
 To make matters worse he is diabetic and his blood sugar is out of control.

 Like many Americans, we have no health insurance at all.
 Randy has not been able to take all the medications he has been prescribed for his heart and diabetes.
 A social worker came in and let us know that it is costing more than $20,000 per day just for Randy to be in the room he is in and have the medicines they have him on.
 She discussed several options such as payment plans or perhaps a fundraiser.

 The Long-Term Solution

 The only option that makes long-term sense is to get Randy on an insurance plan.
 In order to do that, we have to move to Iowa.
-The cost for that will be about $2500 plus the ongoing costs of rent and utilities.
+The cost for that will be about $1000 for the utility deposits plus any medications he needs before the Iowa Care kicks in.
 Please help me get Randy a good home in Iowa that will allow him to get the continued medical care he so desperately needs.

 Please Help Save My Husband!!
 Make a Donation Today